rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 {% excerpt %}
 After stressing my reading comprehension over the past eight months I've finally finished David Foster Wallace's Infinite Jest.
 The writing is, in a word, impressive.
 Wallace's command of the English language allows him to do things that I've never seen before.
 In this post I'll try to quantify a few of the stylistic features that really stood out to me.

-Now, to run these experiments, one needs an electroic version of the book.
-It turns out that these are incredibly easy to find online.
+Now, to run these experiments, one needs an electronic version of the book.
+It turns out that these are remarkably easy to find online.
 I ran the .pdf [here](http://nkelber.com/engl295/blog/2012/07/03/playing-with-infinite-jests-corpus-exploring-tradition-literature-electronically/) through [pdftotext](https://en.wikipedia.org/wiki/Pdftotext), imported [nltk](http://www.nltk.org), and got these results:

 ###*"But and so and but so" is the longest uninterrupted chain of conjunctions*{: style="color: white"}